epam/edp-admin-console/documentation/local_development.md

 Compilation finished with exit code 1
 ```

-This problem can resolve by manual update go dependency using command:
+To resolve the issue, update the go dependency by applying the Golang command:

 ```
 go get github.com/openshift/api@v3.9.0
 ```